ashishpd/LangChain/README.md

 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"

+It will ask you to type sudo password.
+Make sure to close the Terminal and start a new one.

 If you're on Linux or Windows, use your platform's package manager (apt, yum, choco, winget, etc.), or install Homebrew on Linux if you prefer.